 PLEASE NOTE THE 80/20 LOANS LISTED BELOW ARE NO LONGER OFFERED in 2018.

 - Some mortgage lenders are willing to give you what’s called a piggyback loan, or an 80/20 mortgage, to avoid PMI.
 Borrowers get a first mortgage for 80 percent of the value of the home, then a second mortgage (a home equity loan) for the remaining 20 percent, which avoids PMI.
 The value of this is the interest on the second mortgage is usually tax-deductible while PMI is not.

 - Borrowers that meet certain criteria can eliminate PMI after they’ve reached a predetermined level of equity in their home.
 This amount varies depending on the type of loan, but it is commonly between 20 percent to 22 percent.Lenders are required by law to cancel PMI when the homeowner has reached 22 percent equity in their home if the loan was closed after July 29, 1999.
 However, once 20 percent equity is reached, the homeowner may make a request to their mortgage lender to cancel PMI.
 Otherwise, the homeowner may end up paying for PMI during the time it takes to reach 22 percent equity.

-It’s important to consider all these factors when shopping for no down payment mortgages in 2017.
-A Five Stars mortgage expert can help you determine if a no down payment loan is right for your situation.
-Please call us at 800-871-2636
+It’s important to consider all these factors when shopping for no down payment mortgages.If you have questions about any of the loan programs listed, please call us at 800-871-2636